RobertoFalconi/MinimalAPIsTemplate/README.md

 - NLog and JSON console and DB logs
 - OpenAPI Swagger with Swashbuckle, Schemas, API definitions, authentication button etc.
 - StopWatch for benchmark and timing running methods
-- Validation of models and JSON body input with FluentValidation

 ## AuthN and AuthZ examples ready-to-go:
 - JWT unsigned and not encrypted for basic knowledge